How Agerpoint helped a global food corporation get ahead of a cocoa crisis, and what it took to make plant-level data actually work in the field

 What changes:

-Where it falls short:
+Where it requires oversight:

 The quality of what comes out depends on the quality of what goes in.
-If field workers don't follow the capture process consistently, results become harder to compare across trees and visits.
+If field workers don't follow the capture process consistently, results become harder to compare across trees and sites.
 Getting that consistency right takes investment in training and workflow design, it doesn't happen automatically.

 What Others Can Take From This